How to Install Linux Kernel Headers on Fedora

-When you install Linux kernel headers on Fedora, you gain the ability to compile kernel modules against your running system.
+When you install Linux kernel headers on Fedora, you get the userspace headers for building applications, and pairing them with kernel-devel lets you compile kernel modules against your running system.
 Building kernel modules on Fedora requires the kernel-devel package, which provides the build infrastructure to compile drivers against your running kernel.
 Whether you need to install NVIDIA graphics drivers, build VirtualBox kernel modules, or develop custom kernel extensions, you must install and match kernel-devel to your kernel version.
 The kernel-headers package serves a different purpose: it provides C header files for compiling userspace applications against kernel APIs.

-Common scenarios requiring these packages include compiling proprietary graphics drivers (NVIDIA, AMD), building virtualization kernel modules (VirtualBox, VMware), installing DKMS-managed drivers, and developing custom kernel modules.
+Common scenarios requiring these packages include compiling proprietary graphics drivers (NVIDIA), building virtualization kernel modules (VirtualBox, VMware), installing DKMS (Dynamic Kernel Module Support) or akmods-based drivers, and developing custom kernel modules.
 If you only run standard desktop applications, you can skip these packages.
 By the end of this guide, you will understand the difference between kernel-headers and kernel-devel, have the correct packages installed for your use case, and know how to verify everything works for module compilation.

 Refresh Fedora Packages Before Installation